The Daily of the University of Washington

-The Daily of the University of Washington, usually referred to in Seattle simply as The Daily, is the student newspaper of the University of Washington in Seattle, Washington, USA.
+The Daily of the University of Washington (usually referred to in Seattle simply as The Daily) is the student newspaper of the University of Washington in Seattle, Washington.
 It is staffed entirely by University of Washington students, excluding the publisher, advertising adviser, accounting staff, and delivery staff.

 The Daily features regular news, sports, opinion, and arts & leisure sections, as well as weekly science and wellness sections and an online podcast.

 In addition to its regular daily and weekly sections, The Daily publishes a number of special sections every year.
 An edition of The Game Daily is published before each home football and men's basketball game, and is distributed on campus and at the tailgate party before the game.
 Other special sections throughout the year often include The Holidaily, Sex Edition, Spring Break Edition, Outdoors Guide, Greek Edition, Career Guide, and Housing Guide.
 A special Graduation Edition and Salute to Grads are distributed on campus, at all graduation exercises, and commencement.

 Additionally, The Daily publishes a magazine: Pacific Wave.

 The Daily is overseen by the Board of Student Publications, which consists of representatives from the Associated Students of the University of Washington (ASUW), the Graduate and Professional Student Senate (GPSS), the Faculty Senate, the UW Department of Communication, the UW administration, the Daily newsroom, and a local professional publication.